Walter Hilton

 Walter Hilton, Can.
 Reg. (c.
-1340/1345 – 24 March 1396), was an English Augustinian mystic, whose works gained influence in 15th-century England and Wales.
-He has been canonized by the Church of England and by the Episcopal Church in the United States.
+1340/1345 – 24 March 1396) was an English Augustinian mystic, whose works gained influence in 15th-century England and Wales.
+He is commemorated by the Church of England and by the Episcopal Church in the United States.

 Life

 Walter Hilton was born about 1340–1345.
 Writing centuries later, an early 16th-century Carthusian, James Grenehalgh of Lancashire, referred to Hilton as a mystic coming "from the same region".

 There is presumptive evidence that Hilton attended the University of Cambridge, some time between about 1360 and 1382.
 Walter de Hilton, Bachelor of Civil Law, clerk of Lincoln Diocese, was granted the reservation of a canonry and prebend of Abergwili, Carmarthen, in January 1371.
 In January 1371 Hilton was a bachelor of law attached to the diocesan court of Ely.
 Some manuscripts describe Hilton as a commensor or inceptor decretorum, i.e. one who had completed the studies and examinations for a mastership of canon law, but had not undertaken the regency that would give him the title.

 In the early 1380s, Hilton turned away from the world and became a solitary, as he tells in his earliest extant work, a Latin letter De Imagine Peccati (On the Image of Sin).
 Not long after (perhaps in 1384), Hilton states in a Latin epistle of spiritual counsel, De Utilitate et Prerogativis Religionis (On the Usefulness and Prerogatives of Religion, also known as Epistola aurea), addressed to his friend Adam Horsley, a former officer of the Exchequer, who was about to enter the Carthusian Order, that he is himself open to the idea of joining a religious community but still uncertain of his vocation.
 Since Horsley entered the Beauvale Charterhouse in 1386, it seems likely that Hilton also joined a community around that date: 1386 is often suggested as his date of entry into Thurgarton Priory, Nottinghamshire, as an Augustinian Canon Regular.